 The PBS service has four layers of management - Head of Service, Assistant Head of Service, Group Leaders and first line management of Planning Managers and Building Standards Managers.
 The Head and Assistant Head are also part of the Development & Regeneration Services Senior Management Team.
 The senior management structure is a combination of Planning and Building Standards professionals.
-For Building Standards, the current post of Assistant Head of Service and the Group Manager of Development Management & Building Standards (Group 4) are from the Building Standards profession.
+For Building Standards, the current post of Assistant Head of Service and the Group Manager of Development Management & Building Standards are from the Building Standards profession.

-The Planning & Building Standards service structure is shown below highlighting the 4 area Building Standards Teams and reporting lines at 31st March 2019:
+The Planning & Building Standards service structure is shown below highlighting the 4 area Building Standards Teams and reporting lines 1st April 2020:

-Staffing Position at 31st March 2019
+Staffing Position at 1st April 2020

-The information detailed below provides a snapshot of the staffing position and age profile on 31st March 2019.
+The information detailed below provides a snapshot of the staffing position and age profile on 1st April 2020.